-This Captain is funded by the MCSAP Basic Grant at 50% and HUTF (CSP) at 50%.
-In addition to the Captain, there are currently 22 uniformed officers, 2 Port of Entry Officers (POE) who conduct safety audits, 4 Sergeants, 2 Grant Specialists, 1 Administrator who is responsible for the medical waiver program and FMCSA systems, 1 Program Assistant that manages the DataQ's program, and 2 Administrative Assistants in MCSAP.
+This Captain is funded by the MCSAP Basic Grant at 100%.
+In addition to the Captain, there are currently 22 uniformed officers, 2 Port of Entry Officers (POE) who conduct safety audits, 4 Sergeants, 2 Grant Specialists, 1 Training Specialist V that assists the training unit, 1 Administrator who is responsible for the medical waiver program and FMCSA systems, 1 Program Assistant that manages the DataQ's program, and 2 Administrative Assistants in MCSAP.
 The uniformed officers, POE officers, and sergeants are funded by the MCSAP Basic grant and HUTF.
 Each Officer inputs their time into the Patrol's Time Management System utilizing a specific function code for each activity.
 In the event that MCSAP officers are required to perform non-MCSAP functions related to their role as peace officers, their salaries are adjusted when necessary based upon the percentage of time dedicated to each function code/activity.
 The grant managers in the section keep a record of the time worked by function code, as well as, paper copies for backup documentation.
 Each of the MCSAP officers conduct inspections, compliance reviews, and new entrant safety audits throughout the year, in addition to public outreach and education duties.
-Additionally, two of the 22 uniformed officers are responsible for coordinating and implementing MCSAP related training for all certified inspectors/officers within the Colorado State Patrol.
-To meet match and MOE requirements, the Colorado State Patrol directly funds 7 Troopers, 1 Sergeant, 1 Captain and 1/2 of one Administrative Assistant utilizing Highway User Tax Funds.
+Additionally, one of the 22 uniformed officers is responsible for coordinating and implementing MCSAP related training for all certified inspectors/officers within the Colorado State Patrol.
+To meet match and MOE requirements, the Colorado State Patrol directly funds 5 Troopers and 1 Sergeant.

 Nine additional POE II Officers will be added to the unit during state fiscal year 2023.
-The primary focus for these officers will be to conduct inspections only at each port of entry.
+The primary focus for these officers will be to conduct inspections only, at each port of entry.
 They will report to a MCSAP Sergeant and perform only MCSAP eligible activities.
-The addition of these officers will increase the quantity and quality of inspections currently performed by the Colorado State Patrol.
+The addition of these officers will increase the quantity and quality of inspections currently performed by the Colorado State Patrol and they will be 100% grant funded.